 We created the "CSR Core Team" in 2016 to manage issues relating to CSR within the Jungheinrich organisation.
-The interdisciplinary team, comprised of members from CSR, sales, personnel, quality, strategy, compliance, investor relations and communications, recommends courses of action and suggests targets.
+The interdisciplinary team, comprised of members from Sustainability, Sales, Personnel, Quality, Strategy, Compliance, Investor Relations, Corporate Communications, Purchasing, recommends courses of action and suggests targets.
 This organisational structure enables us to successfully integrate CSR in our company.

-The core team occupies a key role as an intermediary between the business units and the Board of Management.
+The Core Team occupies a key role as an intermediary between the business units and the Board of Management.
 Decisions for the Board of Management are prepared and discussed under the leadership of the CSR department.
 Various departments are included to ensure an overarching view of CSR and provide input.
 Beyond this, more input comes from the production plants, sales units and other locations.
 After all, they are the ones who will carry out suggestions approved by the Board of Management.